ericmarkson/OptiCloud-Scripts/README.md

 # EpiCloud-Scripts
-This is a set of that is useful to be able to publish into the DXP Environment
+This is a set of scripts that will help you publish your website into the DXP environment in a reusable way.